-Excessive and exaggerated feelings of self-importance, though these feelings often masquerade as something more noble.
+They have excessive and exaggerated feelings of self-importance, though these feelings often masquerade as something more noble.
 Don’t be fooled.
 Self-interest is the most often and valid impetus of most conscious action for the narcissist.

-4. The ends justify the means.
+4. Machiavellian leaders believe the ends justify the means.

-The workplace, their career, all the way down to every interaction, is all part of the game for Machiavellian leaders.
+The workplace, their careers, all the way down to every interaction, is all part of the game for Machiavellian leaders.
 It’s all part of the master plan to either gain or maintain power or influence.

 They know just the buttons to push and have no problems pushing them.
 You’re not doing what they want?
 Don’t worry.
-You will be soon and you won’t even know how it happened.
-Or you will and you’ll feel like a little bit of your soul died on the inside.
-Before long you realize that your skills, abilities, and so on are really just there for…well…them.
+You will be soon, and you won’t even know how it happened.
+Or you will, and you’ll feel like a little bit of your soul died on the inside.
+Before long, you realize that your skills, abilities, and so on are really just there for…well…them.

 You’ve seen The Godfather, right?